Comparison of the Community of Christ and the LDS Church: Polygamy

 In the 19th century, the differences between the LDS Church and the RLDS Church regarding polygamy was the principal distinction between the two churches.
 The LDS Church openly practiced plural marriage from 1852 to 1890 and taught that the practice was instituted by Joseph Smith and taught in secret to members of the church before his death.
 For many years, the leaders of the RLDS Church were vocal critics of the LDS Church's polygamy and argued that the practice had been introduced by Brigham Young, and falsely attributed to Smith after Smith's death.
 Polygamy was frequently denounced by RLDS leaders and the practice was never accepted by the church.
 Smith's son Joseph Smith III and widow Emma Smith repeatedly taught that Smith opposed the practice and was not a polygamist.

 Today, the Community of Christ continues to reject polygamy.
-The Church of Jesus Christ of Latter-day Saints opposes the practice of polygamy in this life, and its church presidents have repeatedly emphasized that the Church and its members are no longer authorized to enter into plural marriage.
-However, a divorced or widowered LDS man can be sealed in the temple to later wives upon remarriage, all of whom he would be married to in the celestial kingdom, while a woman can only be sealed to one husband at a time while both are alive (recent Church policy allows widowed women to be sealed to multiple husbands if they are deceased); this has come under criticism as "polygamy delayed" to the hereafter.
+The LDS Church opposes the practice of polygamy in this life, and its church presidents have repeatedly emphasized that the Church and its members are no longer authorized to enter into plural marriage.
+However, a divorced or widowered LDS man can be sealed in the temple to later wives upon remarriage, all of whom he would be married to in the celestial kingdom, while a woman can only be sealed to one husband at a time while both are alive; this has come under criticism as "polygamy delayed" to the hereafter.
 Community of Christ does not practice temple sealing.